-(a) Review and make recommendations for improvements to the Bank's Corporate Governance Framework.

-(b) Recommend membership criteria for the Board and its Committees.

-(c) Review and make recommendations on the Bank's key human capital policies.

-(d) Review and make recommendations on Key Performance Indicators for the Managing Director and Executive Directors.

-(e) Ensure that a Board evaluation exercise is undertaken annually.

-(f) Provide oversight for Directors' orientation and continuing education programmes.

-(g) Ensure proper reporting and disclosure of the Bank's Corporate Governance procedures to stakeholders.

-(h) Ensure proper succession planning for the Bank.
+- (a) Review and make recommendations for improvements to the Bank's Corporate Governance Framework. - (b) Recommend membership criteria for the Board and its Committees. - (c) Review and make recommendations on the Bank's key human capital policies. - (d) Review and make recommendations on Key Performance Indicators for the Managing Director and Executive Directors. - (e) Ensure that a Board evaluation exercise is undertaken annually. - (f) Provide oversight for Directors' orientation and continuing education programmes. - (g) Ensure proper reporting and disclosure of the Bank's Corporate Governance procedures to stakeholders. - (h) Ensure proper succession planning for the Bank.

+The Committee meets quarterly or as the need arises.